jsmatias/aiod-admin-panel/README.md

    `ng generate component services-list`
 4. Build the app
    `ng build`
+5. For development
+   `ng serve -o`
-5. Dockerize the Angular App: Create a Dockerfile in the root of your project to define how the Angular app will be built and served within a Docker container:
+6. Dockerize the Angular App: Create a Dockerfile in the root of your project to define how the Angular app will be built and served within a Docker container:
    ```docker
     # Use an official Node.js runtime as the base image
     FROM node:18 AS build